 As I mentioned in my original “Peloton for Less” post, I have found that on my Sunny cycle every turn of the resistance knob equals about 10.
 It’s not an exact science but I equate a 1:1 ratio.
 So, if the instructor tells you to add 10, that is one full crank for me.
 Not all bikes are calibrated the same and I am confident that when an instructor calls out a wide range of resistance (“Get somewhere between 35 and 55”), that I am falling somewhere in that range.

 With all of that said and after well over a year of using the Peloton App with my own bike, I find that I concentrate more on my cadence numbers using my Wahoo cadence sensor than I do thinking about resistance.
 Resistance is an after-thought for me.

-There are some spin bikes out there that do include the resistance but they are a significantly more expensive.
-For example, the Keiser M3i displays resistance, cadence, heart rate, etc. on its built in computer.
+There are some spin bikes out there that do include the resistance but they are significantly more expensive.
+For example, the Keiser M3i displays resistance, cadence, heart rate, etc. on its built-in computer.
 A great bike but too rich for my blood.
 There are also some awesome power pedals out there to measure your watts/output but again, uber expensive.
 Of course, there is always the actual Peloton bike.

 What Others Think About Resistance